avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 [comment]: <> (-------------------------------------------------------------------------)

-Once the device specific installer completes, The Greengrass Nucleus Lite should be running, and the device should show up as **Connected** in /IOTCONNECT within a minute or so.
+Once the device specific installer completes, the Greengrass Nucleus Lite should be running, and the device should show up as **Connected** in /IOTCONNECT within a minute or so.
 You can proceed to develop and/or deploy your greengrass Component.